 2021 Instinct model lineup:

-Rocky Mountain is offering the new Instinct in six carbon builds (plus a carbon frame kit) and two aluminum models.
+Rocky Mountain is offering the new Instinct line in six carbon builds (plus a carbon frame kit) and two aluminum models.
 All models are available now, and since there are so many check out RMB’s website for build specs on each.
 Frame color options for all models are Ice Ice baby/UD Carbon/Black Dog or Violet Hills/Enter Sandman/Black Dog (with framesets only available in the latter).

 Instinct Carbon 99: $10,449